Moving to France 2024: Living & working in France after Brexit

-Your visa application must be made between 30-90 days prior to your travel to France (it is not possible to apply for a long stay visa earlier than 3 months before your travel).
+Your visa application must be made between 30-90 days prior to your travel to France.
+This is quite an important point.
+It is not possible to apply for a long stay visa earlier than 3 months before your travel.
 Once you have submitted your application via France-Visas, you will have a personal client area where you can follow the progress of the visa authorisation.

 Applying for French Residency after Brexit